mhxbe/react-starter/README.md

 A Github Action is used to generate a `test-report.xml` in [Sonar's Generic Test Data](https://docs.sonarqube.org/latest/analysis/generic-test) and upload it to SonarCloud.
 It is configured in [.github/workflows/sonarcloud.yml](.github/workflows/sonarcloud.yml).

+For this project, the **Sonar way recommended** Quality Profile is used.

 ### Git

 [.gitignore](.gitignore) file specifies intentionally untracked files that Git should ignore.
 Files already tracked by Git are not affected.